Thomas-Pal/kafka-digital-wallet/README.md

 - VIEW (per case/citizen): `views.permitted.dwp.<caseId>.<citizenId>` with `retention.ms=604800000` (7 days) — created on demand when consent is active.

 ## One-hit demo runner (preferred)
 This brings everything up, seeds RAW events, and leaves you to click Allow/Revoke in the wallet while the portal updates.
+On macOS, it will auto-start the Podman machine if it's stopped to avoid the “exit status 125” error.
 ```bash
 bash scripts/demo.sh
 # logs land in ./logs/*.log; Ctrl+C stops background services started by the script